Gastrointestinal upset worsens around the time I get my period

 I've suffered weird digestive things when I have my period.
 The way I have heard it explained in my MCAT class is that the same hormone that causes the smooth muscle of the uterus to contract unfortunately works on all of our digestive organs as well, particularly the large intestine.
 So that's how I've come to grips with the apparent confusion of the digestive processes during my period.

-One study in the American Journal of Gastroenterology found that women with Irritable Bowel Syndrome (IBS), or a similar type of Inflammatory Bowel Disease (IBD) such as Crohn's disease or ulcerative colitis, are more likely to experience digestive disturbances during their periods compared to women without chronic bowel problems.
-Not all women who experience GI inflammation during their period have IBD or IBS, but it's something to check if your symptoms seem extreme.
-In addition, women with dysmenorrhea (painful cramping during menstruation) are more likely to have functional bowel disorder.
+Another study showed a potential link between emotional symptoms, such as depressed mood and anxiety, and stomach symptoms.
+It’s also possible for existing GI conditions to be exacerbated at certain times of the menstrual cycle.
+In fact, research shows that people with irritable bowel syndrome (IBS), or a similar type of inflammatory bowel disease (IBD) such as Crohn's disease or ulcerative colitis, are more likely to experience digestive disturbances during their periods compared to individuals without chronic bowel conditions.
+That’s not to say that those who experience GI inflammation during their period have IBD or IBS, but it's something to ask a health care provider about if your symptoms seem extreme.

 While there’s no clear treatment for these symptoms, there are a few actions you can try that might reduce your discomfort: